Understanding Feline Clawing Behavior

 And let’s not forget the wall-mounted scratchers for those space-conscious folks.
 They clear the floor space while still offering prime real estate for your cat’s scratching needs.
 Plus, they’re excellent for homes with multiple cats, providing more scratching spots without cluttering the living space.

 Moving on to the more interactive arena, there are posts with built-in toys, making each scratch a playful adventure.
 These usually have dangly balls or feathers attached at the top, encouraging pawing and swatting after a good claw workout.
-It is a combination of exercise and fun that keeps your cat coming back for more.
+It’s a combination of exercise and fun that keeps your cat coming back for more.

 Amidst these varieties, you’ve got your eco-friendly materials like recycled cardboard which are not only good for Mother Earth but also surprisingly engaging for cats.
 They love the feel of cardboard under their paws, and these can be found in creative shapes and designs.